Choosing a School

 -- How well do the students do on standardized tests?

--- How well is the school equipped with computers in the
+-- How well is the school equipped with technology tools?

 -- How is the school funded?